sizovs/boring-stack/README.md

 # Path to a public key used for accessing your VPS.
 Optional, defaults to ~/.ssh/hetzner.pub
 HETZNER_PUBLIC_KEY=<value>

 # App domain such as sizovs.net.
-Optional, default to localhost (no custom domain)
+Optional, defaults to localhost (no custom domain)
 DOMAIN=<value>
 ```